-In 1987, an act of Congress established the National Estuary Program (NEP) under the Clean Water Act to address problems facing valuable coastal resources in estuarine areas - where rivers flow into the sea.
+In 1987, Congress established the National Estuary Program (NEP) under the Clean Water Act to address problems facing valuable coastal resources in estuarine areas - where rivers flow into the sea.
 NEPs are sponsored by the EPA to identify nationally-significant estuaries threatened by pollution, development, or overuse.
-NEPs must develop comprehensive management plans which act as the blueprint for the NEPs work in ensuring the ecological integrity of the NEP.
+NEPs must develop comprehensive management plans which act as the blueprint for the their work ensuring the ecological integrity of the NEP.
 The Massachusetts Bays National Estuary Program (MassBays) became a part of the NEP in 1990, establishing the region as an “estuary of national significance”.
 There are 28 NEPs across the country with two in Massachusetts and six in New England.